s-vatsal/FaceMe/README.md

 # Faceme
 Assisting individuals with Prosopagnosia using label detection and facial recognition

+Individuals with Prosopagnosia often experience that "it's on the tip of my tongue!" feeling when they can't connect a name to a face and have to focus on anothers facial feautures to remember them.
+Faceme's goal is remedy this issue.
+With the power of AI, when a user uploads an image of a person, the app provides a set of facial features for the image and then prompts the user to give a name.
+Then, users can filter saved images by searching by features and can view the name of the person.
+## Website Architecture
+### Backend
+ - Python & Flask
+    - User authentication with JSON Web Tokens
+ - MongoDB
+ - Firebase
+    - Image storage
+ - Google Cloud Vision API
+### Frontend
+ - TypeScript/React
+ - Redux State Management
+ - Material UI
+ - Yarn
 ## Setup
 ### Backend
 Create a virutal environment and download the necessary dependencies